SimonXVB/odin-project-repo/README.md

 # Odin Project GitHub Repo
-You can find most of my "Odin Project" projects here.
+You can find most of my "The Odin Project" projects here.